mgius/senior_project/README.md

 If you have easy_install installed, installing the latest pygame is as simple as running

-    easy_install -U pygame
+    easy_install -U pygame --user

-You may need to add yourself to appropriate groups in order to run this command as a mortal user.
+You may need to add yourself to appropriate groups in order to run this command as a mortal user and add pygame system-wide.